Injuries // Category

 • Improve your ability to cope with everyday activities

-• Minimise your chance of future neck pain or disability
+• Minimize your chance of future neck pain or disability

 Whiplash injuries can take from a few days to several months to rehabilitate.
 Just as the symptoms and severity of whiplash can vary from person to person, so can the recovery time.
 The large majority of whiplash sufferers do recover with actively guided treatment.
 Depression and trauma-related anxiety may impact the healing process of whiplash.
 Please consult with a qualified health professional to give yourself the best chance of recovery.